safedep/docs.safedep.io/docs/guides/github-code-scanning.md

 ## GitHub Action

-`vet` has a GitHub Action to easy integration.
-Refer to [vet GitHub Action](../integrations/github-actions.md) for more details.
+`vet` has a GitHub Action for easy integration.
+Refer to [vet GitHub Action](https://github.com/safedep/vet-action) for more details.
 The action produces a SARIF report which can be uploaded to GitHub.

 Invoke `vet-action` to run `vet` in GitHub